 The shutter can be released from a distance by using the optional remote control unit.
-You can select $\,\tilde{\mathbb{I}}\,$ (immediate shutter release) or $\,\tilde{\mathbb{I}}{35}\,$ (3 sec. delayed release) for remote control shooting.
+You can select from \tilde{I} (remote control), \tilde{I}{35} (3 sec. delayed release), or \tilde{I}{35} (remote continuous shooting) for remote control shooting.

-The shutter will be released immediately after the shutter release button on the remote control unit is pressed.
-When the shutter release button on the remote control unit is pressed, the shutter is released after about 3 seconds.
+The shutter will be released immediately after the shutter release button on the remote control unit is pressed. a s When the shutter release button on the remote control unit is pressed, the shutter is released after about 3 seconds.
+Continuous shooting starts when the shutter release button on the remote control unit is pressed.
+Press the shutter release button on the remote control unit again to exit continuous shooting.

-1 Mount the camera onto a tripod.
+Mount the camera onto a tripod.